martinwithaar/PinchToZoom/README.md

 <a href='https://play.google.com/store/apps/details?id=com.bogdwellers.pinchtozoom&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' width="223" /></a>

 ## Overview
-PinchToZoom for Android is a simple but feature complete library for adding pinch-to-zoom functionality to an *ImageView*.
+PinchToZoom for Android is a simple yet feature complete library for adding pinch-to-zoom functionality to an *ImageView*.
 It has sleek easing animations that make it stand out in quality and ease of use.

 ### Features
 * Pinch-to-zoom